 Given these challenges, here are 10 simple tips for the best laptop setups:

 - Use a large screen.
-Get a laptop with the largest screen possible for your needs to avoid the stressful posture that results from straining to see the text on a small screen.
-Many laptops offer large screens (15" plus), but these can be difficult to use while on the go.
-There are a number of smaller notebook and ultra-portable laptops on the market, and while a smaller screen (12.1") can be useful in mobile settings, make sure that you’re able to read the screen characters and easily use the keyboard (the smaller the laptop, the smaller the keyboard).
-If you find yourself straining to see your screen, increase the font size.
+Purchase a laptop with the largest screen possible to avoid the stressful posture that results from straining to see the text on a small screen.
+If you still find yourself straining to see your screen, increase the font size.

 - Use a separate mouse.
 Be kind to your wrists by using an independent mouse rather than the mouse that's incorporated into your laptop keyboard.
-Ideally, place the mouse on an adjustable-position mouse platform so you can keep it near your body and keep your wrist flat while using it.
+Consider placing the mouse on an adjustable-position mouse platform so you can keep it near your body and keep your wrist flat while using it.

 - Recline slightly.
-If you can't use a separate keyboard and mouse, an alternative is to find a chair that allows you to recline slightly.
-This will allow you to position the laptop keyboard and mouse with the least strain on your neck.
+If you can't use a separate keyboard and mouse, find a chair that allows you to recline slightly.
+This allows you to position the laptop keyboard and mouse with the least strain on your neck.
 Angle the screen slightly upward so that you can view the screen without having to bend your neck too far down.

 - Prop up your feet.
 If you have to raise your chair so that your arms and wrists are positioned comfortably, check to see how your legs are angled.
 Your knees should be at about the level of your hips.
 If your hips are too high, you need to put a footrest or small box under your feet to prop them up and keep excess strain off your lower back.